KrishDave1/Inventory-Management-System/README.md

 5) Abhinav Kumar IMT2022079 (Abhinav.Kumar@iiitb.ac.in)
 6) Ketan Ghungralekar IMT2022058 (Ketan.Ghungralekar@iiitb.ac.in)

+This project's designed to efficiently manage inventory by processing data from a .txt file and offering various functionalities such as adding, editing, removing, restocking products, as well as generating bills and filtering products based on different parameters like ID, name, price, quantity, and category.
+The system consists of several C source files, a header file, and a Makefile for compilation.
+It serves as a comprehensive tool for businesses or individuals looking to streamline their inventory management processes.

 Our entire application depends broadly on 6 files (3 .c source files, 1 .h header file, 1 .txt text file and 1 'make' file) and consists of a total of 20 functions being used(23 if we include all the functions int the main.c source file as well) :-

 1) main.c :- This is main body of the program, to use the product this code is to be executed. "main.c" uses functions which have been defined in "edit.c" or